 Suppose a skip takes 500 ms consuming a current of 150 mA on average.
 That's about 0.02 mAh per skip, so the battery should last > 10000 skips.

-Regarding the use of a capacitor on the power lines: If we put a (super/ultra-)capacitor parallel over the supply to the wemos d1, we can reasonably assume that all/most of the charge in this capacitor is lost after a skip.
-Suppose we use a 0.1F supercap charged to 5V, that represents a charge of Q = C.V = 0.5 coulomb, equivalent to about 0.14 mAh.
-This is already much larger more than calculated earlier.
+Regarding the use of a capacitor on the power lines: If we put a (super/ultra-)capacitor parallel over the supply to the wemos d1, we can reasonably assume that the charge in this capacitor is lost after a skip.
+Suppose we use a 0.1F supercap charged to 4V, that represents a charge of Q = C.V = 0.4 coulomb, equivalent to about 0.11 mAh.
+This is already much larger more than the 0.02 mAh calculated earlier, though still allowing over 9000 skips from a 1000 mAh SHA badge battery.
 It also scales with the capacitor value, so we should be careful choosing a capacitor value that is not excessively large.